Head of Department: Mrs Nicky Smith

 Psychology A Level is a linear course which consists of three papers.
 Paper 1 focuses on social, cognitive and biological psychology and learning theories.
 It looks at topics such as obedience and prejudice, theories about how memory works and why we forget, aggression, brain functioning and criminal behaviour, conditioning, social learning and phobias.

 Paper 2 looks at the way in which psychology can be applied in real world settings and situations which relate to vocational contexts in which a psychology graduate may operate.
 It covers aspects of clinical psychology including schizophrenia and other mental illnesses, their causes and treatments, as well as criminal psychology which considers different explanations for why people turn to crime, how to treat offenders, and the psychology of the courtroom.

-You will develop transferable skills that support study in a wide range of subjects at university and the transition to employment, including quantitative and qualitative analysis, and forming and testing hypotheses.
+Paper 3 reviews methodology, research studies and wider issues plus debates in psychology.
+Students will develop transferable skills to support study in a wide range of subjects at university and the transition to

-Average of the A Level results in Psychology achieved by Ipswich School students over the most recent three year period (2016, 2017 and 2018)
+The average of the A Level results in Psychology over the most recent three year period is:

 A* – 14%, A*-A – 36%, A*-B – 66%, A*-C – 92%